-Apply for a Tier 3 mining permit
+Apply for or move to a Tier 3 mining permit

 To provide guidance and information on Tier 3 permits, the requirements and how to apply.